 We have raised this issue with the relevant Government Department for clarification and would be happy to work with fishing organisations to try and clarify the approach the Marine Management Organisation would take.

-Absolutely, SBM Offshore is committed to maxmising the benefit to Northern Ireland and to work with local companies to ensure high levels of local content in the projects going forward.
+Absolutely, NCW is committed to maxmising the benefit to Northern Ireland and to work with local companies to ensure high levels of local content in the projects going forward.
 If you are interested in being included, please contact us using the contact us form and we will be in touch.